 In the opinion of the Board, there are two key estimates and assumptions which carry a significant risk of causing a material adjustment to the carrying amount of assets and liabilities.
-These are discussed in more detail on the following page.
+These are discussed in more detail below.

 (a) Key sources of estimation uncertainty